Riz Ahmed is making history once again.

 The actor, who was raised in England and is of Pakistani heritage, on Monday became the first Muslim to receive an Academy Award nomination for Best Actor.
 Along with “Minari” star Steven Yeun, he’s one of the first two Asians to be nominated in the same catgory.

-The Academy of Motion Picture Arts and Sciences is recognizing Ahmed for his performance in “Sound of Metal,” released last fall.
+The Academy of Motion Picture Arts and Sciences is recognising Ahmed for his performance in “Sound of Metal,” released last fall.
 He stars as Ruben Stone, a punk drummer and recovering addict who abruptly loses his hearing.
 The role required him to spend seven months learning to play the drums and use American sign language.

 In an email statement, Ahmed thanked “mentors in the drumming, addiction recovery, and D/deaf communities” for helping to guide his performance.
 The movie, he said, is “about how a health crisis can cut you off from your life and loved ones, and force you to grow in unexpected ways.”